nosas/blog/keras_tuner_tensorboard/article.md

 </figure>

 That's about it for scatter plots matrix view.
-It's the most complex view of the three, but it provides the most clear information about hyperparameter distributions.
+It's the most complex view of the three, but it provides the clearest information about hyperparameter distributions.

 For more information regarding TensorBoard and hyperparameter optimization, please see this [Keras developer guide for visualizing the hyperparameter tuning process](https://keras.io/guides/keras_tuner/visualize_tuning/).